Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Results

-The LLaMa 3.2 Vision-Instruct model demonstrated strong performance in the classification of neutrino interaction events from simulated detector pixel maps.
-Compared to a conventional CNN baseline, our fine-tuned LLaMa 3.2 Vision consistently achieved higher accuracy, precision, recall, and AUC-ROC and more reliable confidence estimates.
+The LLaMA 3.2 Vision-Instruct model demonstrated strong performance in the classification of neutrino interaction events from simulated detector pixel maps.
+Compared to the CNN baseline, our fine-tuned LLaMA 3.2 Vision consistently achieved higher accuracy, precision, recall, and AUC-ROC and more reliable confidence estimates.
+Also, relative to the ViT-h/14 baseline, the VLM attained higher accuracy and precision with improved computational efficiency, while achieving comparable AUC-ROC performance.

-Table~\ref{metrics_table} compares the classification performance and inference efficiency of the models.
-As shown, LLaMa 3.2 Vision achieves significantly higher classification metrics across the board, including an accuracy of 0.87, a precision and recall of 0.87, and an AUC-ROC score of 0.96.
-In contrast, the CNN baseline yields lower accuracy (0.68), as well as lower precision and recall (0.78 each), with a slightly reduced AUC-ROC of 0.93.
+Table~\ref{metrics_table} summarizes the classification performance and computational characteristics of the evaluated models.
+While LLaMA~3.2 Vision achieves the highest accuracy, precision, and recall (0.87 each) with an AUC-ROC of 0.96, its performance is comparable to the ViT-h/14 baseline, which attains similar accuracy (0.86), precision (0.86), recall (0.85), and an identical AUC-ROC of 0.96.
+Importantly, these results are obtained under markedly different training regimes: LLaMA~3.2 Vision is fine-tuned using parameter-efficient training, updating only 29.5M parameters via QLoRA for a single epoch, whereas ViT-h/14 is fully fine-tuned with 632M trainable parameters over 10 epochs.
+The CNN baseline, trained end-to-end with 21.7M parameters for 300 epochs, exhibits substantially lower classification performance.
+These results highlight that competitive classification accuracy and discriminative capability can be achieved with substantially fewer trainable parameters and limited fine-tuning when leveraging large pre-trained vision–language models.

+Because LLaMA~3.2 Vision is a generative vision–language model rather than a conventional discriminative classifier, the confidence distributions shown in Fig.\ref{fig:llama-rejection curve} are derived using a non-standard probability estimation procedure explained in the Methods section.
+As a result, the resulting confidence scores reflect the model’s relative preference for generating a given class label under the imposed decoding constraints, rather than calibrated posterior probabilities in the traditional sense.
+These distributions should therefore be interpreted qualitatively, as indicators of separability and relative confidence, rather than as direct probabilistic outputs comparable to those of standard neural network classifiers.